Lair of the Lummox: Plot

 Ren and Stimpy are once again hosts of the nature show Untamed World.
 Ren had acquired a parasitic slug from their last adventure.
 Stimpy introduces the species they are going to mark in the episode, a Lummox (numerous had appeared unidentified in prior episodes and Jimminy Lummox was intended to be introduced after this episode had aired).
 They are morbidly obese and gluttonous humanoid beings with copious body hair and a severe intellectual disability.
 The duo travel to the non-existent continent of Ignoramia to find a Lummox, whose population outside the continent has dwindled outside the continent in favor of humans and talking animals.

 The duo had attempted to find a Lummox to no avail in months.
 Stimpy, a skilled tracker, finally finds signs of the creature; its "droppings", namely garbage from junk food left behind by the gluttonous creature.
 They finally find the individual Lummox, crying in joy despite the risk of chasing away the creature.
 The Lummox notices the duo, who is fooled by the duo's attempts to imitate his actions.
 Their tomfoolery gets to a level where Ren refuses to continue acting: scratching his buttocks, which Stimpy immediately acts to secure the Lummox's trust.

 The Lummox "feasts" on a hot meal.
 He uses a pork chop to groom his face to a satisfactory appearance, while rubbing mashed potatoes on its belly.
-It is time for the dessert, giblets, which the Lummox offers to Stimpy in a sign of trust.
-Stimpy refuses, much to the Lummox's anger.
+The Lummox then offers for dessert, but Stimpy refuses, much to the Lummox's anger.
 He beats his chest like a gorilla to scare the duo; Ren feeds Stimpy a bucket of lard in an attempt to appease to the Lummox.
-Impressed, the Lummox carries the duo away, considering them to his friend.
+Impressed, the Lummox carries the duo away, considering them to his cousins.
 He carries the duo to his residence.
 The trio watch sports on television while they drink a bucket of mayonnaise to bond.